sudo-Tiz/python-rat/README.md

   * add replicant fonction

   # TIZ
-  I am nobody
+  I am nobody.
-  Use this code, improve it, modify it
+  Use this code, improve it, modify it.
-  Don't need to quote anyone
+  You don't need to quote anyone.